 In April 2017 legislation made it mandatory for employers of 250 or more employees to publish their gender pay gap data annually.
 Findings have shown the true scale of gender pay disparity across the private, public and charity sector to be vast.
 The Department for Business, Energy & Industrial Strategy Select Committee (BEIS) will now be questioning employers about what action they are taking to tackle the gender pay gap.

-Join Westminster Briefing on 4th July to learn why the gender pay gap exists and what how to ensure that there is equal pay for equal work within your organisation.
+Join Westminster Briefing to learn why the gender pay gap exists and what how to ensure that there is equal pay for equal work within your organisation.

 Key Issues to be addressed:

 - Legal obligations to report gender pay differences

 - Outlining the six measures used for calculating wage gaps

 - The implications of publishing reports and repercussions for non-compliance